safwathannadeif/bulktasks/README.md

-Python Co-Routine Concurrency Practice different approaches For hundreds and thousands of concurrency co-routines, there are two different techniques that can be tailored for applications that require parallel processing.
+Python Co-Routine Concurrency Practice different approaches:

+For hundreds and thousands of concurrency co-routines, there are two different techniques that can be tailored for applications that require parallel processing.

 #1 Gather: push n co-routine with fork and joint pattern, which is available in Python [asyncio.gather].